 - Android: Press and hold the power button > Touch Restart > Touch Restart again.

-Note: iPhone X requires you to press and hold the Power and volume up buttons to power off.
+Note: to turn off iPhone X and newer models, press and hold the power and volume up buttons.

 Open an app that uses data, such as Facebook or Instagram